Mike Wheat: Background

 Wheat was elected to the Montana State Senate and served two Legislative sessions from 2002 to 2005.
 In 2008 Wheat ran an unsuccessful primary for Montana state attorney general.
 Wheat was re-elected to the Montana Supreme Court in 2010 and 2014.
 In 2017, Wheat announced that he would retire at the end of the year to spend more time with his family.
-His successor on the Montana Supreme Court will be Ingrid Gustafson.
+His successor on the Montana Supreme Court is Ingrid Gustafson.